 Go to this post for a big list of possible affiliate marketing networks you can join.

 Amazon Influencer Program

-A more beginner-friendly option to earn money as an affiliate marketer without maintaining a blog or website is through Amazon.
-With the Amazon Influencer Program, you get a personalized storefront and it works with many non-blogging platforms.
-Plus, their tools make it easy to integrate your unique affiliate links into the content you share, whether you’re making a YouTube video or posting a social media update.
+A more beginner-friendly option to earn money with affiliate marketing without a website or blog is through Amazon.
+With the Amazon Influencer Program, you get a personalized storefront, and it works with many non-blogging platforms.
+Plus, their tools make it easy to integrate your unique Amazon affiliate links into the content you share, whether you’re making a YouTube video or posting a social media update.

 One popular referral program is Rakuten (formerly Ebates).
 With this program, you sign up for an account and share your referral link with friends and family.
 If someone signs up and makes a qualified purchase through your referral link, you’ll earn $30 in cash per referral.

 There are tons of companies that offer referral link programs; here is a list of ways to make money with referral links.